Davin7/2DInverseKinematics/README.md

 * numSegments: the number of segment gameobjects the RootIK script will "dig" through and add to the Root's List<Segment> armature

 SegmentIK:
-* The public variables in SegmentIK are not meant to be edited in the Unity Editor
+* The public variables in SegmentIK do not need to be edited in the Unity Editor

+ControlIK:
+* This script has no public variables and is used to identify